Back Home Next Back to Book List

 VERILY YOU WILL BE FIGHTING AGAINST ALI

-AND TO HIM YOU WILL BE UNFAIR."
+AND TO HIM YOU WILL BE ATROCIOUS."

 (Ibn Atheer, Al-Kaamil, Vol. 3, Page 120.
 Also Al-Tibari, Ahdaath Year 36, Page 3135.)